snaredataset/snare/README.md

 If you want to extract CLIP vision and language features from raw images:

-1. Download models-screenshot.zip from [ShapeNetSem](http://shapenet.cs.stanford.edu/shapenet/obj-zip/ShapeNetSem.v0/).
+1. Download models-screenshot.zip from [ShapeNetSem](http://shapenet.cs.stanford.edu/shapenet/obj-zip/ShapeNetSem.v0/), and extract it inside `./data/`.
 2. Edit and run `python scripts/extract_clip_features.py` to save `shapenet-clipViT32-frames.json.gz` and `langfeat-512-clipViT32.json.gz`